 This efficient representation can be constructed directly from the input tables and the join tree in $\O(n \stages \alpha)$.
-Similarly to the DP algorithm, we visit the input relations bottom-up and for each stage, we create the connections to the previous stage by using a lookup table (i.e., a hash table) on the join attribute(s).\footnote{If indexes already exist in the database, then they can be exploited here.
-Note that using a B-tree or a sort-based method will incur an additional logarithmic factor in the analysis. } The time to construction each lookup table and then perform lookups for all tuples of a relation is $\O(n \alpha)$.
+Similarly to the DP algorithm, we visit the input relations bottom-up, and for each stage, we create the edges to the previous stage by using a lookup table (i.e., a hash table) on the join attribute(s).\footnote{If indexes already exist in the database, then they can be exploited here.
+Note that using a B-tree or a sort-based method will incur an additional logarithmic factor in the analysis. } The time to construct each lookup table and then perform lookups for all tuples of a relation is $\O(n \alpha)$.
 Nodes that have no outgoing edges can already be removed in this step.

 \begin{example}[Equi-join Transformation] The transformed DP instance for \cref{fig:dp_from_tables} is shown in \cref{fig:equiJoinGraph}.
 The $6$ edges between $R_1$ and $R_2$ for join value $1$ are replaced by one intermediate node and $2+3$ edges.
 This reduces the number of edges from quadratic to linear.
 Constructing the representation bottom-up, we first remove $(2, 7)$ because $7$ does not appear in the first column of $R_3$, and as a consequence, we also remove $(3, 2)$ and $(4, 2)$ of $R_1$. \end{example}